 When a student is suspended, whether the student serves the suspension or is readmitted upon appeal, the student is not eligible to receive financial aid.
-The student will not be eligible to receive financial aid until they achieve a JSCC cumulative 2.0 GPA or higher at their own expense.
-If the student's cumulative GPA is 2.0 or higher and the student still does not have the required completion rate, they can then appeal to have their financial aid reinstated.
+A student must maintain satisfactory academic progress as defined by the standards of academic progress policy.
+If the student does not meet the satisfactory academic progress requirements, the student must follow the institution's financial aid appeal policy to be considered for financial aid reinstatement.